kevpercy/password-generator/README.md

 Lowercase letters are always included, regardless of the other options.

 ## License
 This library is licensed under the MIT license.
-Please see [License][LICENSE] file for more information.
+Please see [License](LICENSE) file for more information.